jessemonroy650/top-phonegap-mistakes/webview.md

 NOTE: Some of these libraries are based on [WebKit](https://www.webkit.org/).
 However, WebKit allows customization.
 This means not all features apply to all browsers that use WebKit as there base.
 For a more detailed explaination, read this blog post by Paul Irish - [Webkit for Developers](http://www.paulirish.com/2013/webkit-for-developers/)

+Some details for these libraries are in [webview-details](webview-details.md)

 ###Android###

 - [Webview](http://developer.android.com/reference/android/webkit/WebView.html)
+  - As of API 19/KitKat(4.4-4.4.4), webview is based on [Chromium](http://www.chromium.org/Home)
-  - As of API 17/Jelly Bean, private browsing is no longer supported.
+  - As of API 17/Jelly Bean(4.2-4.2.2), private browsing is no longer supported.
+  - As of API 6/Eclair(2.0?2.1), support is available for different screen densities, especially `-webkit-device-pixel-ratio` Media queries
-  - As of API 19/KitKat, webview is based on [Chromium](http://www.chromium.org/Home)
+  - As of API 3/Cupcake(1.5), Zoom is supported

+  - In order to support inline HTML5 video in your application, you need to have hardware acceleration turned on.

 [Android version history](https://en.wikipedia.org/wiki/Android_version_history)